imandolatkia/FullScreenCardViewPager_Android/README.md

 </br></b>

 ### Step 3
-set adapter created in step 2 for FullScreenCardViewPager created in step 1. all done :)
+Set adapter created in step 2 for FullScreenCardViewPager created in step 1. all done :)
 ```kotlin
 // set customize adapter to fullScreenCardViewPager
 // 0 = start position